Care leavers | Becoming a parent

 Care leavers who are to become parents will have a special responsibility.
 They will need to ensure their baby receives good enough parenting when that might not have been the case for them.
 They will also have to show a stable home life and independence skills in order to be in the best place for the baby.

 Such a consideration of risk will be recorded in the care leavers file.
 An automatic assumption that a care leaver cannot be a good parent is not acceptable.
-Through Care will continue to provide support to the care leaver emotionally if their child does have to be referred through to MASH.
+We will continue to provide support to care leavers emotionally if a child has to be referred through to MASH.

 Safe families give support to parents or carers who have needs which impact on their parenting capacity, for example those who are affected by: